Bernice Waverley: Reception

 While reviewing the series, Farah Farouque from The Age stated "It's also splendid to see Noni Hazlehurst breaking TV's glass ceiling to play the boss, Superintendent Bernice Waverley, as a woman of a certain age – who has not resorted to surgical enhancement.
 Now, if only she could score more screen time, too."
 Josephine Gillespie of The Queensland Times branded Bernice "a hard-talking police officer".
+While a TV Week writer called the character "a tough operator".

 The Sunshine Coast Daily's Nathanael Cooper praised Hazlehurst in the role, saying she "delivered such a compelling performance in the second season that she has managed to establish herself as one of the most popular actresses on television."
 In his 2010 feature on the top Australian television actresses, the Herald Suns Colin Vickery said Hazlehurst, along with Catherine McClements, Lisa McCune, Kate Ritchie, and Georgie Parker "show that women can shine in tough action and crime dramas."